raviteja0012/snowflake-demo/PROJECT_KNOWLEDGE.md

 Removing the GIT REPOSITORY object would remove the need for PAT, but then we lose: commit_hash audit, Snowsight-only deploys (no CI needed), server-side caching, the Snowflake-blessed pattern.

 ### Q: Why keep both Phase 2 (EIF) and Phase 3 (DCM)?
-A: DCM only supports a subset of object types (tables, views, grants, warehouses, roles, schemas, databases).
-Stages, file formats, secrets, integrations, tasks, procedures still need imperative deploys.
-Hybrid pattern works fine, both coexist.
+A: DCM only supports a subset of object types (tables, views, dynamic tables, schemas, warehouses, roles, grants, tasks, SQL functions, tags, auth policies).
+Procedures with body, JS/Python/Java UDFs, pipes, streams, external tables, sequences, file formats, secrets, integrations still need imperative deploys.
+DCM also cannot manage its own parent database or parent schema, so the database stays under Phase 1 bootstrap forever.
+Hybrid pattern is the realistic answer, both coexist.

 ### Q: How is this different from schemachange / dbt / Terraform?
 - **schemachange** is migration-based (versioned scripts).
 Good for forward-only changes.
 DCM is declarative diff-based.